PRESIB/presib/content/articles-dissertation-support.md

 ## Presib-model

-Description: Legacy repository that holds information related with the article [A Graphical and Executable Model for Production Simulation in the Context of Industry 5.0.](https://ieeexplore.ieee.org/document/9831527) This repository will not be updated.
+Description: Legacy repository that holds information related with the article [A Graphical and Executable Model for Production Simulation in the Context of Industry 5.0.](https://ieeexplore.ieee.org/document/9831527) This repository has been archived and is not mantained any more.

 Link: